This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 This means you don’t color all the hair, just some strands.

-For most people, this is one way to make their hair appear fuller.
+For most people, highlighting is one way to make their hair appear fuller.

 It’s also preferred by people with graying hair as a way of changing the gray pigment of the new growth – especially when it’s singular strands.